-Applications for a part-time course director are being sought for AP/DEMS 3706, Disasters and Humans, which will be offered in the Winter 2018 term (January-April 2018).
-The course will be held fully in-class on Mondays from 4:00-7:00pm.
-Potential course directors will hold a graduate degree and professional field experience, with a strong background in psychology.
-Please contact Prof. Aaida Mamuji (firstname.lastname@example.org) for further information and/or to apply.
-To apply, please attach your CV, include a short description of your concept for the course, and list at least three professional and teaching references.
+Potential course directors will hold a graduate degree and relevant professional field experience.
+Please contact the DEM Area Coordinator, Prof. Aaida A. Mamuji (email@example.com) with inquiries on this opportunity and/or to apply.
+To apply, please submit your CV, include a short description of your concept for the course, and list at least three professional and teaching references.
+If you want to find out more about the particular course and its general course contents, please feel free to contact Prof. Eric Kennedy (firstname.lastname@example.org).

-Applications must be received no later than October 15, 2017.
+Applications should be received via email at email@example.com no later than October 1, 2020.

 Course time: Winter 2021 (January-April 2021) - Tuesdays from 4.00-7.00pm